About Us

 Kelsey Hayden & James McKenna

-Kelsey has been playing ultimate for about 6 years.
-She has been playing with Salty since 2018 and was recently elected to be one of their 2022 captains.
-In 2019, Kelsey was the team manager for Madhouse.
-She also began writing part-time for Ultiworld and continues to write for the site today.
+Kelsey has been playing ultimate for about 7 years.
+She has been playing with Salty since 2018 and Stello (a women’s masters team) since 2023.
+She writes part-time for Ultiworld and loves traveling to play and watch ultimate.
 Her favorite HU league team was Huck Dynasty, her first Halifax summer team that got her “hooked.”

 You can contact them via: info@halifaxultimate.ca